jjbergman/iliaslatina/IL-translation.md

 384 Everywhere the Dardanian fields were wet with blood.
 The rivers ran red with blood likewise.

 385 Both armies raged as they fought in the turmoil.
 First the courage of the Trojans, then that of the Greeks became greater, as both sides desired sweet victory through any means necessary.

+# The aristeia of Diomedes

+389 Then, after Tydides saw from afar that the Greek troops were wavering and Mars was growing in strength, he rushed into the middle of the fighting, where the greater part of the enemy were, and he cut down their muddled ranks in a massacre.

+393 He savagely brandished his sword and spear in all directions.

+394 Warlike Pallas, who was nearby, aided his ardent attacks with a fiery passion.
+She granted the young man both courage and strength.

+396 As a savage lioness is driven by hunger when she sees a herd of cattle, and charges into the herd to tear at their exposed bodies, so did the Calydonian hero charge into the enemy lines.
+The warlike virgin goddess used her divine power to keep him safe, warning him when danger arose.

+401 As the Phrygians turned back and fled, Tydides pursued the retreating troops and trampled the piled masses of his expiring foes.

+403 While he wrathfully struck down his enemy, in his rage he saw the sons of Dares, Phegeus and also Idaeus, standing among his adversaries.
+Phegeus attacked him first with his weighted spear, but Tydides’ shield repelled the blow and the spear, having missed its mark, stuck into the ground.

+407 Without delay, Tydides hurled a massive javelin with all his strength and pierced Phegeus’ chest: the spear ran through his whole body, sticking through his chest and his shoulders.

+411 When Phegeus’s brother saw him spouting a river of warm blood and rolling his eyes and breathing his last, he drew his sword and swiftly flew to defend his brother’s fate.

+415 But, Idaeus was not able to endure the force nor the mighty attacks of savage Tydides, @and yet he tried to defend himself. (what to do with tamen)

+417 As when a bird sees a hawk tearing and mutilating her child’s body, but is unable to strike back, and in her distress is not strong enough to aid or save her offspring, so she beats her breast with her weak wings, Idaeus looked on as his enemy grew arrogant because of his brother’s death.
+He was unable to run to the aid of his brother, and if he had not yielded, he would have been killed by the same hand.

+424